 Data centers are a key component of many companies’ business strategies.
 Managed service providers (MSPs) and cloud-based developers need the rich connectivity options that only a data center’s infrastructure can provide.
 But with so many data center facilities to choose from, it can be difficult to determine which ones are capable of providing superior service today, but also power the technological revolution of tomorrow.

-The key differentiator is often whether a data center incorporates fault tolerance or high availability strategies.
+The key differentiator is often whether data center redundancy incorporates fault tolerance or high availability strategies.
 Fault tolerance is what most people think of when they hear the word “redundancy.”
 It incorporates two identical systems running in tandem on a completely separate circuit.
 When one system goes down, the backup system takes over without sacrificing uptime.
 This solution can be very expensive and complex to implement, so many facilities utilize high-availability systems.
 Rather than mirroring systems entirely, this approach uses clusters of servers with failover capabilities that restart applications the moment a primary server crashes.
 While cheaper to implement and less vulnerable to software problems, they do have more downtime lag.

-Many data center floors were designed to accommodate lower-power densities than most of today’s servers provide.
+Many data center cabinets were designed to accommodate lower-power densities than most of today’s servers provide.
 Over the last decade, however, vast improvements in servers have even changed the way facilities measure their power capacity.
 Wattage per square foot used to be the standard measurement, but today’s data centers measure power density at the server rack level.
 Ten years ago, 4-5 kW per rack was considered average, but that number is now closer to 15-20 kW per rack in high-performing facilities.

 Unfortunately, as power increases, servers generate more heat and require more efficient cooling equipment.
 When looking at a data center, customers should consider whether or not the facility can make efficient use of its available power.
 Just because it claims to provide high-density server deployments doesn’t mean it can get the most out of them.
 Substandard or outdated cooling systems, for instance, could prevent those servers from running at peak potential.
 This could also result in equipment and software failures due to overheating, which will contribute to increased incidents of downtime.
 Cutting edge cooling infrastructure controlled by AI and machine learning algorithms is helping data centers manage power consumption and heat more effectively than ever before.

 Providing services through a data center can sometimes be a challenging task.
 Implementing systems and building up networks within the data center environment takes planning and expertise that even experienced IT personnel may not possess.
 A facility that offers qualified technicians who can make migration and integration efforts work together smoothly helps customers focus more of their valuable resources on delivering services that benefit their business.